esovetkin/ledger-plots/README.md

 vector.

-The following example plots cumulative value of the assets with forecast for 60 days using linear regression and SSA method.
+The following example plots cumulative value of the assets with forecast for 2 years using linear regression and SSA method.
 To use the latter you need to install
 [this R-package](https://cran.r-project.org/package=Rssa).
 ```